 Both

-Liens against personal property, other than property subject to certificate of title shall be filed in the Office of the Secretary of State in the records where Uniform Commercial Code financing statements are filed.
+Liens against personal property, other than property subject to a certificate of title shall be filed in the Office of the Secretary of State in the records where Uniform Commercial Code financing statements are filed.

 |

 38. Does your state enforce property seizure and sale?
-If so, is this process primarily judicial, administrative, or both?
+If yes, is this process primarily judicial, administrative, or both?
 Please describe. |

 Yes